-18.9 Investigating Intimidation, Harassment, or Bullying Behavior constitutes bullying, the totality of the circumstances, the nature of the conduct, the student's history, and the context in which the alleged conduct occurred will be investigated.
+18.9 Investigating Intimidation, Harassment, or Bullying Behavior

+The GREAT Academy, or their designee will appropriately and promptly investigate all reports of harassment, intimidation, bullying, or hazing.
+In determining whether the alleged, conduct constitutes bullying, the totality of the circumstances, the nature of the conduct, the student's history, and the context in which the alleged conduct occurred will be investigated.